 Material receivables consist of all revenues earned at year-end and not yet received.
-Generation fee accounts receivable and grants receivable compose the majority of the receivables.
+Generation fee accounts receivable compose the majority of the receivables.
 Based on historical trends no allowance for uncollectible accounts and grants receivable is required.

 Capital Assets